gdejohn/procrastination/README.md

 expose static factory methods and not their constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.

 None of the data structures allow null elements.
-One of the consequences of lazy evaluation is that it may not be possible to determine up front if an element is null, but `NullPointerException` will always be thrown instead of returning a null element to a caller.
+They can't determine up front if a lazy element is null, but they will will always throw `NullPointerException` instead of returning a null element to a caller.

 ### Sequence